Discover the island's pivotal role in Christopher Columbus's voyages through engaging walking and guided tours.

 San Sebastian de La Gomera, a charming capital on the island of La Gomera, holds a significant, often overlooked, place in maritime history.
 This is where Christopher Columbus made his final preparations before embarking on his groundbreaking voyages to the Americas.
 For history enthusiasts and curious travelers alike, San Sebastian de La Gomera History Tours offer a captivating journey back in time, bringing to life the stories of exploration, discovery, and the island's crucial support role.
 These tours delve into the very spots where Columbus walked, the churches where he prayed, and the wells from which his ships were provisioned, painting a vivid picture of the era.
 Unlike many historical sites that focus on ancient ruins, San Sebastian de La Gomera's historical narrative is deeply intertwined with a pivotal moment in global history.
 The town retains much of its colonial charm, with cobblestone streets, traditional Canarian architecture, and a palpable sense of the past.
 Exploring these elements through a guided tour provides context and narrative that simply reading about it cannot replicate.
 Visitors can expect to gain a unique perspective on the challenges and ambitions of the Age of Discovery, all within the picturesque and tranquil setting of La Gomera.
 These tours are an excellent way to connect with the island's heritage and understand its broader impact on world events.

-Discover our top picks for columbus history tours in San Sebastian de La Gomera
+Looking to book?
+View all available columbus history tours in San Sebastian de La Gomera with live pricing and instant confirmation.

 Walk the same paths as Christopher Columbus and understand his preparations for the New World.